MykhailoRp/CarWeightClassification/README.md

 ### Model testing

-Below you can see the examples, bounding box represents the area that was given to the object classification model, if a wheel was identified as a back or trailer wheel.
+Below you can see the examples, bounding box represents the area that was given to the object classification model, if a wheel was identified as a back or a trailer wheel.

 - -1 - wheel was identified as front
 - 0 - wheel was identified as back or trailer and predicted to be from a transport with **no** cargo